yashpatel27/HTML-Assignment1/README.md

 # HTML-Assignment1
-A basic webpage with involving HTML and CSS
+A basic webpage with involving HTML and CSS.